tim-kos/tender-discussion-detail/README.md

 4. Source the environment and run your custom binary script from step 3.

+# Upgrading

+If you upgrade to a new version of the plugin, make sure to back up your config.js first, as NPM will remove it.

 # TODO

 - [] Write some tests